Red Spider Mites

 - Feltiella acarisuga: Gall-Midges predator of red spider mites

-- Macrolophus caliginosus: Bed Bugs Nymphs predator against red spider
+- Macrolophus caliginosus: Bed bug nymphs predator against red spider

 - Phytoseiulus persimilis: Mite predator of red spider mites

-Unfortunately, when the plague has escaped from our control and seriously threatens the development of our crop, we have no other choice than combat it with chemicals.
+Unfortunately, when the plague has escaped from our control and seriously threatens the development of our crop, we have no other choice than to combat it with chemicals.
 In this case, we must look for an acaricide that has low danger for the fauna and a short safety term.
-The Doble action acaricide , from COMPO, works great for this purpose.